chinlock/tidydataproject/README.md

  (3)  CodeBook.md

- This is the CodeBook describing the variables.
+ This is the CodeBook describing the variables of output.txt.